lylybell12/FairyTalesAnalysis/README.md

 - Although gender is non-binary we only considered male and female pronouns for simplicity and ignored neutral pronouns such as ‘they/them.’
 - Proper nouns such as ‘John’ or ‘Jane’ were not considered.
-- Dataset contained only popular fairy tales.
+- Dataset contained only top 20 popular fairy tales.

 ## Bigram Visualizations